fulminati/arduino-web-inject/README.md

 const String js = "...";

 void setup() {
 }
 ```

-Use the `// @inject "filename.js"` our tool automatically load and replace the JavaScript code into the string constant declared below the comment
+When you use the `// @inject "filename.js"` our tool automatically load and replace the JavaScript code into the string constant declared below the comment

 ## License